-I stopped by her NYC spa for what she refers to as the Red Carpet Facial, expecting it to be lovely and brightening.
-What I discovered, though, is it very literally leaves you looking like a different person when you leave.
-No wonder models like Naomi Campbell and Georgia May Jagger and actresses like Kate Winslet and Allison Williams sing her praises.
+I walked through her delicately decorated doors for what Martyn refers to as the Red Carpet Facial.
+What I discovered is this facial very sculpts your entire face in mere minutes.
+No wonder goddesses like Rihanna, models like Naomi Campbell and Georgia May Jagger, and actresses like Kate Winslet and Allison Williams sing her praises.
 Oh, and Kim Kardashian West swears by her body cream.

 To do it, she collaborated with Marius Morariu, a nutritionist with a passion for science.
 Together, they developed her "Beyond Microcurrent" lifting machine, which works to keep your skin elastic, your face lifted and contoured, and your features defined after just one 60-minute session.
 "The technology has the ability to de-puff your face (similar to a lymphatic drainage massage), enhance your cheekbones, and define your jawline by stimulating the skin and the muscles underneath," notes Martyn.

 "We combine both light (including pulsating amber light that preserves collagen) and current with clean, natural products to enhance the penetration of the actives."
-Keep reading for the rundown of my entire facial (step-by-step) and the products you can purchase to re-create a bit of the results at home.
+Keep reading for the rundown of my entire facial (step-by-step) and the products you can purchase to re-create some of the results at home.

 The aesthetician started with a diamond-tip microdermabrasion, concentrating on any large pores, darker spots, and fine lines.
 Then, she applied the Amla Purifying Cleanser to perform a cleansing massage over my entire face, neck, and around my eyes.
 The product straight-up smelled like a margarita and is formulated with vitamin C, salicylic acid, papaya enzymes, Ayurvedic amla berry, and turmeric.
 "It's especially great if you break out or have post-inflammatory hyperpigmentation or acne scars," says Martyn.